St. Louis tornado outbreak of February 1959: Aftermath

-The tornado also bought about a new inquiry for tornado sirens.
-Despite the casualties and damages caused by the tornado, the Weather Bureau stood by their decision to not issue a tornado warning and even if one had been issued, the city's defense sirens would not have sounded because they were to be used to alert the area of air-raid strikes, not for weather warnings (this was very common during the Cold War era).
+The St. Louis F4 tornado bought about a new inquiry for tornado sirens.
+Despite the casualties and damages caused by the tornado, the Weather Bureau stood by their decision to not issue a tornado warning.
+However, even if one had been issued, the city's defense sirens would not have sounded because they were to be used to alert the area of air-raid strikes, not for weather warnings (this was very common during the Cold War era).
 It was not until another deadly outbreak in 1967 produced another F4 tornado that killed three in the same general area that tornado sirens were finally installed.
+However, the issue of sirens not sounding would come up again 66 years later when a deadly EF3 tornado struck the city.

 The F3 tornado in Southern Highland County, Ohio injured and killed multiple farm animals and downed over 100 power lines in Sugar Tree Ridge alone.
 In Belfast, the Belfast School was damaged so severely that school officials dismissed all of the classes immediately.
 The school also sustained extensive roof damage, and with more bad weather forecasted to hit the area in the days following the disaster, emergency workers worked late into the night that Tuesday to make hurried repairs on the buildings.